Band-Maid: 2020–2023: Move to Pony Canyon, Unseen World, and Unleash

-They released their first standalone concert video Band-Maid World Domination Tour [Shinka] at Line Cube Shibuya in April 2020.
+Band-Maid released their first standalone concert video Band-Maid World Domination Tour [Shinka] at Line Cube Shibuya in April 2020.
 In late 2020, the band left Revolver Records and signed with Pony Canyon.
 The non-album single "Different" was released in December 2020; the song also served as the opening theme for the Japanese anime series Log Horizon: Destruction of the Round Table.
 The band's fourth full-length album, Unseen World, was released in January 2021.
-It debuted at no. 8 on Japanese Oricon weekly albums chart and at no. 1 on the Oricon weekly Rock Albums chart.
+It debuted at No. 8 on Japanese Oricon weekly albums chart and at No. 1 on the Oricon weekly Rock Albums chart.
 Band member Miku Kobato, under the stage name Cluppo, released the solo single "Peace & Love" in April and the double single "Peace & Love/Flapping Wings" in August of the same year.
+In March 2022 the EP Hatofull was released, followed by a new single, "With You" in July 2022, which served as the ending theme for the Japanese anime series Smile of the Arsnotoria.

 In January 2021, guitar brand Zemaitis released a signature guitar for guitarist Miku Kobato under the name "Flappy Pigeon".
 Band-Maid made a cameo appearance in the 2021 Netflix film Kate, playing themselves in a concert scene.
 Their songs "Blooming" and "Choose Me" were used in the film.
 The single "Sense" was released in October 2021; the song also served as the opening theme for the Japanese anime series Platinum End.
 In December 2021, they announced a second US tour, including an appearance at Aftershock Festival, which took place in late 2022.
 "Choose Me" was used in the US TV series Peacemaker.
-In March 2022 Kobato, again under the name Cluppo, released the EP Hatofull.
-In July 2022 Kobato released the non-album Cluppo single "With You", which served as the ending theme for the Japanese anime series Smile of the Arsnotoria.
 Band-Maid released an EP titled Unleash on September 21, 2022.
 Band-Maid opened for Guns N' Roses on their We're F'N' Back!
 Tour on November 6.

 In early January 2023, the band announced a tenth anniversary tour, planned to begin in March in Japan, with U.S. shows in May and August, and culminating with a show at Yokohama Arena in November 2023.
 The band appeared as the opening act for The Last Rockstars on their American tour dates in February 2023.
 The band also appeared in several rock festivals in the US: Welcome to Rockville, Sonic Temple Art & Music Festival, and Pointfest in May 2023, and Lollapalooza in August 2023.
 The band released two greatest hits albums in August 2023.
 In the same month, the band released the single "Shambles", which served as the ending theme for the second season of the Japanese anime series Kengan Ashura.